Alex-Elias/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 - The user can create a new deck or add flashcards to an existing deck
 - The user can review a deck
 - The user can sign out
+- The user can delete an existing deck
-- The user can resume where they left if they did not finish fully reviewing a deck
+- The user can resume where they left off if they did not fully finish reviewing a deck
-- The user can back out of the current deck being studied and the progress is saved - done

 ### Possible improvements and expansions

-- Addition of pictures to the flashcards
-- Being able to choose the spacing amount for the repetitions
+- Being able to individually choose the spacing amount for the repetitions
 - Functionality to be able to search through a deck for a certain card
 - Functionality to prevent duplicate cards from being added
 - Functionality to view cards in the deck and easily edit them